Lambert

-I am Chief Data and AI at the United Nations Secretariat.
-I have published several books (fiction and non-fiction) and I am a keynote speaker and advisor on AI governance and the responsible use of technology.
+I am Chief of Section working on Data and AI at the United Nations Secretariat.
+I have published several books (fiction and non-fiction) and I am a keynote speaker and advisor on AI strategy and the responsible use of technology.

 I believe AI will fundamentally alter our world.
-Practically, I focus on AI Governance and strategy for public and private organizations, but I also study the long term societal impact of emerging technologies.
+Practically, I focus on AI Governance and Strategy for public and private organizations.
+I also study the medium-term Societal Impact of emerging technologies.

 I am an advocate for Digital Ethics, which includes Trustworthy AI and the Responsible use of technology in general.